-Although the WLT does not require funds for land purchase in the UK, funds are needed for the continued management and improvement of the site for wildlife.
+Although WLT does not require funds for land purchase in the UK, funds are needed for the continued management and improvement of the site for wildlife.
 If you would like to make a donation to Kites Hill, please donate to the Action Fund.

 Kites Hill is home to a variety of Britain's most loved species.

-Marsh tit (Parus palustris), Song Thrush (Turdus philomelos) and Starling (Sturnus vulgaris) all RED listed by the RSPB, indicating their conservation importance.
-Kestrel (Falco tinnunculus), Stock dove (Columba oenas) and Wood Warbler (Phylloscopus sibilatrix) all listed as Amber for conservation importance by the RSPB.
+Marsh Tit (Parus palustris), Song Thrush (Turdus philomelos) and Starling (Sturnus vulgaris) all Red listed by the RSPB, indicating their conservation importance.
+Kestrel (Falco tinnunculus), Stock Dove (Columba oenas) and Wood Warbler (Phylloscopus sibilatrix) are all listed as Amber for conservation importance by the RSPB.

-Wood mouse (Apodemus sylvaticus), bank vole (Clethrionomys glareolus), Serotine bat (Eptesicus serotinus), Common Pipistrelle (Pipistrellus pipistrellus) and Soprano Pipistrelle bat (Pipistrellus pygmaeus) and badger (Meles meles).
+Wood Mouse (Apodemus sylvaticus), Bank Vole (Clethrionomys glareolus), Serotine Bat (Eptesicus serotinus), Common Pipistrelle Bat (Pipistrellus pipistrellus) and Soprano Pipistrelle Bat (Pipistrellus pygmaeus) and badger (Meles meles).